World Tag League (NJPW): 2022

 The 2022 World Tag League took place in tandem with the 2022 Super Junior Tag League from November 21 to December 14.
 The World Tag League sees 10 teams competing in a single block, with the top two teams facing in the finals.
-The tournament winners advance to an IWGP Tag Team Championship match at Wrestle Kingdom 17.
+Bishamon were the tournament winners once again (the 5th back-to-back winners), and reclaimed the IWGP Tag Team Championship from AEW's FTR at Wrestle Kingdom 17.
 On December 2, it was announced that Chase Owens would be absent for the remainder of the tournament, following the passing of a family member, leading them to forfeit the remainder of their matches.